tjfulle/matmodlab/source/intro/install.rst

 ========

 Matmodlab's code base is largely written in Python and requires no additional compiling.
-However, several [optional] linear algebra packages and material models are written in Fortran and require a seperate compile step.
+However, several (optional) linear algebra packages and material models are written in Fortran and require a seperate compile step.

 System Requirements
 ===================

-Matmodlab has been built and tested extensively on several versions of Linux and the Apple Mac OSX 10.9 operating systems.
+Matmodlab has been built and tested extensively on several versions of Linux and the Apple Mac OS X 10.9 operating systems.
 It is unknown whether or not Matmodlab will run on Windows.